orbbec/OrbbecSDK-dev/docs/tutorial/API_Changes_at_v2.x.x.md

 # API Changes at v2.x.x

-This file lists the interface names that are incompatible between the latest SDK and the closed source version.
+This file lists the interface names that are incompatible between the latest SDK and the previous version.
 The changes were concentrated in the 'device' and 'Pipeline' modules, with some C and C++ interfaces being deprecated or modified due to internal usage changes, tweaked functionality, or devices no longer being supported.

 ## device Module